mablack/cordova-diagnostic-plugin/README.md

 - `NOT_REQUESTED` - App has not yet requested access to this permission.
 App can request permission and user will be prompted to allow/deny.
-- `GRANTED` - User granted access to this permission, the device is running Android 5.x or below, or the app is built with API 22 or below.
-- `DENIED` - User denied access to this permission (without checking "Never Ask Again" box).
+- `DENIED_ONCE` - User denied access to this permission (without checking "Never Ask Again" box).
 App can request permission again and user will be prompted again to allow/deny again.
 - `DENIED_ALWAYS` - User denied access to this permission and checked "Never Ask Again" box.
 App can never ask for permission again.
-The only way around this is to instruct the user to manually change the permission on the app permissions settings page.
+The only way around this is to instruct the user to manually change the permission on the app permissions page in Settings.
+- `GRANTED` - User granted access to this permission, the device is running Android 5.x or below, or the app is built with API 22 or below.

 #### iOS